NVIDIA

 and nvidia_drm

-If added to the initramfs, do not forget to run mkinitcpio every time there is a nvidia driver update.
+to the initramfs.
+See Kernel module#Early module loading to learn how to configure your initramfs generator. mkinitcpio users may also need to regenerate the initramfs image every time there is a nvidia driver update.
 See #pacman hook to automate these steps.

 pacman hook